128technology/docs/docs/config_RBAC.md

 ### Assign Resource Groups to Authority-level Resources

 1. Under Administration, select Configuration.
-2. Select a resource; a router or a tenant.
+2. Select an Authority-level resource; for example, a router or a tenant.

 	![Resources](/img/config_RBAC_ARGtoResS2.png)